Recommended books on white papers (and everything else)

 A Manual for Writers of Research Papers, Theses and Dissertations by Kate L. Turabian

 I’ve always said white papers are a lot like essays.
-In fact, I call them “persuasive essays.”
+I even call them “persuasive essays.”

 But most of us have forgotten everything we ever learned about writing essays in college.